E0011875/cs4249_assgn1_ay1819s1/README.md

 #### form-tracker.js

 Aside from experiment-tracker.js provided by original repository, we also use the library `form-tracker.js` for screens containing forms, namely pre-questionnaire and post-questionnaire.
-This to provide some common utility functions that you will need for the experiment. `form-tracker.js` exposes the global variable `FormTracker` and has the following public functions:
+This to provide some common utility functions for the experiment. `form-tracker.js` exposes the global variable `FormTracker` and has the following public functions:

 - `setCurrentParticipantId ( <String> id)`

-    **Description:**
-    Changes the current participant ID value, that is referenced across every screen.
+    **Description:** Changes the current participant ID value, that is referenced across every screen.

 - `getCurrentParticipantId ()`

-    **Returns:**
-    - `participant_id`: The current participant ID value.

-    **Description:**

-     If the participant ID has not been set, the user will be prompted to enter a string value.
+    **Description:** If the participant ID has not been set, the user will be prompted to enter a string value.
+    **Returns:** `participant_id`: The current participant ID value.

 - `clearParticipantId ()`

-    Clears the `localStorage` of the `pid` value.
+   **Description:** Clears the `localStorage` of the `pid` value.

-- `downloadFormData (formResponses, type)`
+- `downloadFormData (formResponses, type)` **Parameters:**

-    **Parameters:**

     - `formResponses`: An array of objects `{ name: <label>, value: <value>}`.
     - `type`: A string that will be appended to the file name of the generated CSV.

-    **Description:**

-    This function generate a CSV file consisting of a row of headers and a row of values from the array of objects passed in.
+    **Description:** This function generate a CSV file consisting of a row of headers and a row of values from the array of objects passed in.
 The `name` keys of the objects will form the row of headers and the `value` keys will form the     row of values.
 This method is being used by the Pre-Questionnaire and Post-Questionnaire pages.
 A CSV file is generated that will be     downloaded by the user's browser.

 ## Recommended Browsers
 This repository has been tested on the browsers listed below.
 It is suggested you use Chrome.